Internships

 Shell to Shore Intern

 Shell to Shore is a non-profit oyster shell recycling program in Georgia which reduces landfill waste and supports restoration and revitalization projects on Sapelo Island.
 Intern will report directly to a Shell to Shore staff member.
-Responsibilities will include transporting shells from restaurants and events in Athens, and helping to expand the capacity of Shell to Shore in Augusta and Atlanta.
+Responsibilities will include transporting shells from restaurants and events in Athens and helping to expand the capacity of Shell to Shore in Augusta and Atlanta.
 The intern will help create educational resources and assist in finding new sources of funding to expand the project.
 Valid driver’s license and ability to lift up to 50 pounds required; excellent written, graphic, and verbal communication skills and an interest in coastal restoration is preferred.

-UGArden Compost
+UGArden Compost Intern

 This intern will report to UGArden and manage the farm composting system.
 They will work with a Master Gardener to manage the piles, grind and turn them with a tractor, and record the temperature for our compost records.
 Experience operating equipment not required.
-However this intern will be expected to operate the tractor and should be prepared and willing to do so.
-Intern may be asked to assist with other UGArden
+However, this intern will be expected to operate the tractor and should be prepared and willing to do so.
+Intern may be asked to assist with other UGArden activities.

-Green Labs Program
+Green Labs Outreach Intern

 Internship Program Details